 \section{\bf Introduction}

 Studying geometric properties of pluricanonical divisors and pluricanonical maps of normal projective varieties is a fundamental aspect of birational geometry.
-Indeed, the minimal model program (MMP for short; see, for instance, \cite{KMM, K-M, BCHM, Siu}) seeks for models, in the same birational equivalence class, on which either the canonical divisor or the anti-canonical divisor is (relatively) numerically effective.
+Indeed, the minimal model program (MMP for short; see, for instance, \cite{KMM, K-M, BCHM, Siu}) aims to find a model with nef canonical bundle and expects that the end result is either a Mori fiber space or a minimal model.
 The remarkable theorem, proved separately by Hacon-McKernan \cite{H-M}, Takayama \cite{Ta} and Tsuji \cite{Tsuji}, says that there exists a constant $r_n$ (for any integer $n>0$) such that the pluricanonical map $\varphi_m$ is birational onto its image for all $m\geq r_n$ and for all minimal projective $n$-folds of general type.
 The above mentioned number $r_n$ is an important quantity related to both boundedness problem and the explicit classification theory of varieties.
-However, $r_n$ is non-explicit in general except when $n\leq 3$ (namely, $r_1=3$, $r_2=5$ by Bombieri \cite{Bom} and $r_3\leq 57$ by Chen-Chen \cite{EXP1,EXP2, EXP3} and the first author \cite{Delta18}).
+However, $r_n$ is non-explicitly given in general, except when $n\leq 3$ (namely, $r_1=3$, $r_2=5$ by Bombieri \cite{Bom} and $r_3\leq 57$ by Chen-Chen \cite{EXP1,EXP2, EXP3} and the first author \cite{Delta18}).

 In this paper we investigate the birational geometry of projective 3-folds of general type with the geometric genus $p_g=1$, $2$ or $3$ by studying the birationality of their pluricanonical maps.